spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 <%(#Expandable title="What happens if I don't run code generation?")%>If you do not run code generation after modifying your `schema` files (which includes adding, removing or editing existing `.schema` files) then the associated C# helper classes will not be generated.
 This will mean that your C# interface to the data model of your game will not match your the structures defined in your `schema`.
 This can be very confusing!

-Note: Code generation is automatically run once whenever you open the FPS starter project in the Unity Engine editor.
+**Note:** Code generation is automatically run once whenever you open the FPS Starter Project in the Unity editor.

 If you are worried your generated code is in a bad state (such as having helper classes for since-deleted components and properties) you can run **Generate code (force)** from the **SpatialOS menu** to ensure existing generated code is cleaned and regenerated.
 <%(/Expandable)%>